Here are all the Strictly Come Dancing 2021 contestants announced so far

-Strictly Come Dancing 2021 contestants: who is in the line-up for the BBC dance show this year?
+Strictly Come Dancing 2021 contestants: who is in the line-up for BBC dance show this year?

-This mix of celebrities will be joining Strictly’s professional dancers for the latest series - from Sara Davies to Tom Fletcher
+This mix of celebrities will be joining Strictly’s professional dancers for the latest series - from Dan Walker to Katie McGlynn

 The BBC’s glamorous annual dancing competition, hosted by Tess Daly and Claudia Winkleman, remains a hit with viewers despite airing back in 2004.